nephio-project/nephio/operators/o2ims-operator/README.md

 O2IMS operator listens for ProvisioningRequest CR and once it is created it goes through different stages

-1. `ProvisioningRequest validation`: The controller [provisioning_request_validation_controller.py](./controllers/provisioning_request_validation_controller.py) validates the the provisioning requests.
-Currently it checks if the field `spec.templateParameters.clusterName` and `spec.templateParameters.clusterProvisioner`.
+1. `ProvisioningRequest validation`: The controller [provisioning_request_validation_controller.py](./controllers/provisioning_request_validation_controller.py) validates the provisioning requests.
+Currently it checks if the field `clusterName` and `clusterProvisioner`.
 At the moment only `capi` handled clusters are support
 2. `ProvisioningRequest creation`: The controller [provisioning_request_controller.py](./controllers/provisioning_request_controller.py) takes care of creating the a package variant for Porch which can be applied to the cluster where porch is running.
 After applying package variant it waits for the cluster to be created and it follows the creation via querying `clusters.cluster.x-k8s.io` endpoint.
 Later we will add querying of packageRevisions also but at the moment their is a problem with querying packageRevisions because sometimes Porch is not able to process the request

 Output of a **Success workflow**: